Opinions do not necessarily represent CUIndependent.com or any of its sponsors.

 The importance of aiding the homeless grows as the homeless population widens.
 As of late 2016, homelessness in Colorado continues to rise.
 Veterans, especially, feel these effects.
 Although all homelessness is defined by extreme poverty and a lack of stable housing, many types exist.
 That makes the task of addressing the problem particularly unique.

 Homelessness can be characterized as short-term, long-term or chronic.
 Some experience temporary homelessness, and many undergo a sporadic homelessness, in which they move between housing and homelessness.
 Even those who “couch surf” can be considered homeless.
+Those who are willing to help homeless people may donate or volunteer at Family Homeless Shelters.

 It’s a multifaceted problem that requires a multifaceted approach, and that’s where “street walks” come in.